 What did activity mapping look like in practice?
 While there is some variation across states, we find that district panchayats typically coordinate participation and promotion of national and state health programs, pass information from lower levels of government to the state, and coordinate measures against epidemics and other infectious diseases.
-District and intermediate panchayats are also authorized to undertake surveys and reports, procure medicines and medical equipment (e.g. Xray machines), and promote immunization and child welfare programs.
-In contrast, village panchayats help with the execution of specific public health programs, identify land for a health sub-centre, manage cleaning and latrine construction, stray dog control, removal of carcasses, and other such local functions.
-While states vary somewhat in their specifics of activity mapping, only a few allow panchayats to construct public health buildings, and very few panchayats engage in procuring medicines or equipment with Kerala being the exception (John and Jacob, 2016).
+District and intermediate panchayats are authorized to undertake surveys and reports, procure medicines and medical equipment (e.g. X-ray machines), promote immunization and child welfare programs, and oversee construction of public health facilities such as dispensaries, primary health centers or subcenters.
+Village panchayats help with the execution of specific public health programs, identify land for primary health subcenter construction, manage cleaning and latrine construction, control stray dogs, remove animal carcasses, and support other such local functions.